Discover the Secret of the Dimel Deadlift

 - Build up your speed as you do your reps.

-- You will hear the plates ringing as in this excellent video below of Queen bee power demonstrating the dimel deadlift:
+- You will hear the plates ringing as in this excellent video below of Queen bee power demonstrating Matt Dimel's deadlift:

 View this post on Instagram